-By Grade 5, students should be able to identify and understand the functionality of prepositional phrases within sentences, such as “The boy with the red hair is my brother.”
+By Grade 5, students should be able to identify and understand the functionality of prepositional phrases within sentences by looking at them and asking themselves, “Is that a preposition?”, such as “The boy with the red hair is my brother.”
 The prepositional phrase in this sentence functions as an adjective because it describes what the boy looks like.
 Practicing with preposition lists can help students of all ages learn and master a way to create more meaningful, detailed sentences.

 Common Core State Standards Related to Prepositions

 Use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with).

 Use frequently occurring prepositions (e.g., during, beyond, toward).